• Home

 • Linear relationships only: It only measures linear connections.
 The matrix won’t catch the relationship if it is curved or non-linear.

 • Sensitive to outliers: One odd value can skew your results.
-Outliers can make weak relationships appear strong, or the other way around.
+Outliers can make weak relationships appear strong, or the reverse.

 • No causation indicated: Just because two things move together doesn’t mean one causes the other.
 Correlation does not prove causation.

-• Lack of visualization: The matrix gives raw numbers, but no charts.
-It’s harder to spot unusual patterns or trends without a scatter plot.
+• Lack of visualization: The matrix gives raw numbers, but no Excel charts.
+It’s harder to spot unusual patterns or trends without a Scatter plot.

-• No statistical significance: The matrix shows correlation strength, but not whether it’s statistically meaningful.
+• No statistical significance: The matrix shows the strength of the correlation, but not whether it’s statistically meaningful.
 You won’t know if your result happened by chance.

 • Assumes normality: It works best when the data is usually distributed.
 The results may mislead you if your data is skewed or heavily biased.

 • Fixed format: The layout is rigid.
-Unlike the skills matrix templates or decision matrices, you can’t customize it much to fit your unique project view.
+Unlike the skills matrix templates or decision matrices, you can’t customize them much to fit your unique project view.

 FAQs